 “Severe itching has also been reported by some patients.
-If not allergy, sometimes due to the continuous application of bindi, a whitish patch appears or the area gets de-pigmented,” Dr Nandita added.
+If not allergy, sometimes due to the continuous application of bindi, a whitish patch appears or the area gets de-pigmented,” Dr. Nandita added.

 The clinical term of bindi allergy is bindi dermatitis.
 It usually happens because of the chemicals used in bindi.
 One main chemical of the bindi is Para Tertiary Butyl Plenol (PTBP), which causes a reaction in sensitive skin.

 The prolonged application of these agents leads to considerable damage to the skin.
-In rare cases, malignancy or cancerous changes are also known to occur.
-But with proper care and management, we can easily overcome this condition.
+In rare cases, malignancy or cancerous changes are also known to occur, but with proper care and management, we can easily overcome this condition.

-- Irritation, itching and burning sensation (food to avoid to prevent stomach burns)
+- Irritation, itching, and burning sensation

 - Black or white discoluoration

-- If untreated for a long, it may cause bleeding too.
+- If untreated for a long, it may cause bleeding too

-- “If you’re experiencing any of the symptoms, immediately stop using sticky bindi then and there.
+“If you’re experiencing any of the symptoms, immediately stop using sticky bindi then and there.
 However, due to the Indian social and cultural setup, if you find bailing on bindi difficult choose other feasible options.
-Or simply before applying a bindi, put a mixture of bee wax with sesame oil and then stick the bindi over it,” suggested Dr Nandita.
+Or simply before applying a bindi, put a mixture of bee wax with sesame oil and then stick the bindi over it,” suggested Dr. Nandita.

 - “Mild steroids are also used in the management of such allergies.
 Generally, topical applications or cream formulations are sufficient for the management, but in certain severe conditions, oral steroids may also have to be used.
-Antihistaminics like levocetrizine or hydroxyzine can help in the management of itching thus reducing the discomfort of the patient,” said Dr Nandita.
+Antihistaminics like levocetirizine or hydroxyzine can help in the management of itching thus reducing the discomfort of the patient,” said Dr Nandita.

-Sometimes, cultural and socio-religious beliefs influence have the potential to introduce health hazards in our body.
+Sometimes, cultural and socio-religious beliefs influence have the potential to introduce health hazards in our bodies.
 Bindi dermatitis is a simple and common condition in the Indian population and if we stick to our beliefs instead of believing in medical science then we might end up making our problem severe.
 “One should not hesitate in visiting a doctor and should follow the doctor’s advice, forgetting all the inhibited notions.
-Don’t forget, with proper care and management we can easily overcome this condition,” concluded Dr Nandita.
+Don’t forget, with proper care and management we can easily overcome this condition,” concluded Dr. Nandita.